Contrary to what you may have heard, the fabled glass ceiling that holds women back from top jobs – is still alive and well.

 This confidence gap can be seen in the way some female business graduates approach their first job.
 A recent study at Carnegie Mallon University in the U.S. tracked graduates of similar academic performance to see how they fared in the world of work.
 After one year most of the females had accepted their first job offer – while the males had played several employers off against each other, were more confident in their own worth and, as a result, were earning around $7,000 more than their female classmates.

-Sallie Krawcheck, Business Leader of 85 Broads, has also noted this disparity between men and women on the issue of asking for a pay raise: “I often relate how…some good number of my male direct reports would come into my office toward the end of every year, telling me how much they felt they deserved in a bonus payment.
+Sallie Krawcheck, Business Leader of 85 Broads (now Elevate), has also noted this disparity between men and women on the issue of asking for a pay raise: “I often relate how…some good number of my male direct reports would come into my office toward the end of every year, telling me how much they felt they deserved in a bonus payment.
 I never had a woman initiate a similar conversation.”

-And yet there is ample evidence to show that a quiet confidence in your own value pays dividends.
+And yet there is ample evidence to show that quiet confidence in your own value pays dividends.